tolvanea/scrabble_cheater/readme.md

 # Scrabble cheater

 This project is a word puzzle solver for "Bananagram" game.
 The project has nothing doing with original "Scrabble" game, even though name "Scrabble cheater" may suggest so.
 However, bananagram is very similar to Scrabble.
-The objective is to arrange randomly given letter tiles to Finnish words so that all letter tiles are used.
+The objective is to arrange randomly given letter tiles to Finnish words so that all tiles are used.

 ![Example solution](example_image.jpg)